detect2173/EZFFB/ETR FFB Document Generator/EZFFB_Documentation/README.md

 # Introduction

-Welcome to EZFFB, your go-to solution for maintaining data integrity, and saving time during the creation of Fact Finding Board Documents.
+Welcome to EZ FFB, your go-to solution for maintaining data integrity, and saving time during the creation of Fact Finding Board Documents.
 It also serves as a SHRO directory and student record management system.

 ## Purpose